38

 4. Orthorexia: When Healthy Eating Becomes An Obesession

 Monitoring your eating and eating a specific, restrictive diet has it’s risk.
 Over the last decades a new eating disorder has emerged: Orthorexia.
-So far orthorexia is not recognized by the DSM-5 the standard for classification of mental disorders used by mental health professionals because orthorexia is so new and not well researched enough to be included.
+So far orthorexia is not recognized by the DSM-5, the standard for classification of mental disorders used by mental health professionals, because orthorexia is so new and not researched enough to be included.
 What is it?
 Usually orthorexia starts out with good intentions of eating a healthier diet.
 At one point—we don’t know exactly what triggers it—healthy eating turns into an obsession.
-Suspects are the social media environment micromanaging eating and an existing tendency for restrictive eating.
+The current suspects are the social media environment micromanaging eating and an existing tendency for restrictive eating.

 When food groups are eliminated and only a narrow range of foods are eaten, the person with orthorexia is at risk for nutrient deficiencies and malnutrition.
 The risk for anxiety and depression and other eating disorders increases.